 Artists Answering the Call

 Although designs begin as an illustration, artists must think three-dimensionally as they create coin and medal designs that will be translated into bas-relief sculpture.
 Artists must take into consideration relief, depth, negative space, and the type of metal that will bear the design.
 The journey of a design from line art to a coin is illustrated below using the 2018 America the Beautiful Quarter® for Block Island National Wildlife Refuge located in Rhode Island.
-To learn more about the United States Mint’s Artists please visit the Artists page.

 To be considered for the AIP, you must submit an application containing a minimum of five and a maximum of ten samples of your work as an artist.
-Applicants are encouraged to submit works that display a variety of talent and ability.
+Applicants are encouraged to submit works that display a full range of talent and ability.
 Please consider what is required of an AIP artist when selecting your work samples.

 Following Evaluation Phase One, the Mint may invite selected participants to join the AIP without further evaluation.
 Those applicants selected for further evaluation will be invited to Evaluation Phase Two, which will require the submission of a resume, a web link to their online portfolio, and the development and submission of a demonstration design for which each participating applicant will be paid a fee of $1,500.